Fixed-Support Wasserstein Barycenters: Computational Hardness and Fast Algorithm: Computational Hardness

 Setting the set $I = \{1, 4, 7, 10, 11, 13, 15\}$ and letting $e_1$, $e_2$ and $e_3$ be the first, second and third standard basis row vectors in $\br^n$, the resulting matrix with the rows in $I$ is

 Instead of considering all columns of $R$, it suffices to show that no partition of $I$ guarantees for any $j \in \{1, 2, 11, 12, 13, 19, 21\}$ that

 We write the submatrix of $R$ with these columns as

-and perform the following steps: \begin{enumerate} \item We claim that rows $1$, $2$, $4$, $5$ and $7$ are in the same set $I_1$.
+First, we claim that rows $1$, $2$, $4$, $5$ and $7$ are in the same set $I_1$.
 Indeed, columns $1$ and $2$ imply that rows $1$, $4$ and $5$ are in the same set.
 Column $3$ and $4$ imply that rows $2$, $5$ and $7$ are in the same set.
-Putting these pieces together yields the desired claim. \item We consider the set that the row $6$ belongs to and claim a contradiction.
+Putting these pieces together yields the desired claim.
+Then we consider the set that the row $6$ belongs to and claim a contradiction.
 Indeed, row $6$ can not be in $I_1$ since column $5$ implies that rows $4$ and $6$ are not in the same set.
 However, row $6$ must be in $I_1$ since columns $6$ and $7$ imply that rows $3$, $6$ and $7$ are in the same set.
-Putting these pieces together yields the desired contradiction. \end{enumerate} Using Propositions~\ref{Prop:GHC} and~\ref{Prop:MCF}, we conclude that $A$ is not totally unimodular and problem~\eqref{prob:barycenter_explicit} is not a minimum-cost flow problem when $m = 3$ and $n = 3$. \end{example} Finally, we prove that problem~\eqref{prob:barycenter_explicit} is not a minimum-cost flow problem when $m \geq 3$ and $n \geq 3$.
-The basic idea is to extend the construction in Example~\ref{example:hardness} to the general case; see Appendix~\ref{appendix:hardness}. \begin{theorem} Problem~\eqref{prob:barycenter_explicit} is not a minimum-cost flow problem when $m \geq 3$ and $n \geq 3$. \end{theorem} To this end, the fixed support Wasserstein barycenter is not equivalent to a minimum-cost flow problem when $m \geq 3$ and $n \geq 3$.
-In other words, one can not utilize well-developed network flow algorithms.
-Therefore, it is important to develop new computationally efficient methods for solving problem~\eqref{prob:barycenter_alternative}.
+Putting these pieces together yields the desired contradiction.
+Finally, by using Propositions~\ref{Prop:GHC} and~\ref{Prop:MCF}, we conclude that $A$ is not TU and problem~\eqref{prob:barycenter_explicit} is not a MCF problem when $m = 3$ and $n = 3$. \end{example} Finally, we prove that the FS-WBP in Eq.~\eqref{prob:barycenter_explicit} is not a MCF when $m \geq 3$ and $n \geq 3$.
+The basic idea is to extend the construction in Example~\ref{example:hardness} to the general case. \begin{theorem} The FS-WBP in Eq.~\eqref{prob:barycenter_explicit} is not a MCF problem when $m \geq 3$ and $n \geq 3$. \end{theorem} \begin{proof} We use the proof by contradiction.
+In particular, assume that problem~\eqref{prob:barycenter_explicit} is a MCF problem when $m \geq 3$ and $n \geq 3$, Proposition~\ref{Prop:MCF} implies that the constraint matrix $A$ is TU.
+Since $A$ is a $\{-1, 0, 1\}$-valued matrix, Proposition~\ref{Prop:GHC} further implies that for each set $I \subseteq [2mn-n]$ there is a partition $I_1$, $I_2$ of $I$ such that